-Whether used to deter intruders, avoid accidents in the dark, or reduce energy expenses, smart notion sensors are a great addition to a smart lighting system so we'll help you make the most of them.
+Whether used to deter intruders, avoid incidents in the dark, or reduce energy expenses, smart notion sensors are a great addition to a smart lighting system — so we'll help you make the most of them.

 Tips for outdoor motion sensors

 Outdoor motion sensors were once the most commonly used, as it was simple enough to trigger an alarm or an outdoor light.
-Newer smart motion sensors can be paired directly with other smart home devices, including smart lights, to trigger all sorts of actions.
-Take the Philips Hue Outdoor motion sensor: you can set it up so that it turns on any combination of your indoor and outdoor smart lights at any color, temperature, or brightness, depending on the type of bulbs or fixtures you have.
+Newer ones can be paired directly with other smart home devices, including smart lights, to trigger all sorts of actions.
+Take the Philips Hue Outdoor motion sensor: you can set it up so that it turns on any combination of your indoor and outdoor smart lights at any colour, temperature, or brightness, depending on the type of bulbs or fixtures you have.

 Back, front, and side entrances

-Though an obvious location for an outdoor sensor, it is an important one.
-An outdoor motion sensor for a front, back, and side door isn't just a way to ward off suspicious visitors in the night it's a way to make your arrival home a little warmer and act as a courtesy to guests in the evening.
-Those who have a basement entrance, which are often more concealed, should consider placing one there as well.
+Though an obvious location for an outdoor motion sensor, it is an important one.
+A smart outdoor sensor for a front, back, and side door isn't just a way to ward off suspicious visitors in the night — it's a way to make your arrival home a little warmer and act as a courtesy to guests in the evening.
+Those who have a basement entrance, which are often concealed, should consider placing one there as well.

 Install the motion sensor about 6-8 feet above the ground to ensure that you get wider coverage.
-On many models, you can test the sensitivity of the sensor before you configure it to get the ideal distance and placement.
+On many smart motion detectors, you can test the sensitivity of the sensor before you configure it to get the ideal distance and placement.